Fec16/tutorial-1/README.md

     - Semakin banyaknya test yang ditambahkan dapat menyebabkan keragaman pada prosedur setup dan variabel instance, yang berpotensi memerlukan variabel dan setup yang berbeda, sehingga diperlukan perbaruan pada setup baru.
     - Penambahan rangkaian tes yang baru bisa menghasilkan duplikasi kode jika variabel contohnya sama dengan rangkaian tes yang sudah ada.
     - Bisa saja beberapa nama Test Case kurang deskriptif, sehingga sulit dipahami.

+## Modul 2
+1. - JUnit5 test classes and methods should have default package visibility (Intentionality)<br/>
+   Solution: Remove the 'public' modifier.
+   - Add at least one assertion to EshopApplicationTests (Adaptability)<br/>
+   Solution: Make a new test 'mainMethodDoesNotThrowException' to increase code Adaptability

+2. - My current CI/CD workflow implementation seems to have met the basic definition of Continuous Integration and Continuous Deployment.
+The CI workflows focus on testing code changes to ensure they check for code quality issues, vulnerabilities, and don't break existing features. <br/>
+   - By using GitHub workflows, the project automates CI processes such as running tests and CD processes like deployment whenever code changes are pushed to the repository.
+Each push triggers tests defined in the ci.yml file and code scans using SonarCloud.
+Once the code is deemed satisfactory, it's merged into the main branch, triggering deployment to the Koyeb platform and security checks using the scorecard.yml action.
+These actions collectively form an automated workflow within the Software Development Lifecycle.